Guidebook/code-challenges/android/README.md

 * Retrieve and print out the data received from the url above.

-* Parse the data retrieved from the server into a list of Java objects
+* Parse the data retrieved from the server into a list of objects (Kotlin or Java).

 * Display your objects in a ListView or RecyclerView
   - Every item should show the guide name and start date